 Playing postflop as the opener: c-betting & double barrelling

 Since people play much more hands in 6-max than in full-ring, their post-flop ranges are somewhat weaker on all post-flop streets.
 The correct adjustment to make is betting more often on all streets, also known as barrelling.
 The first barrel is also known as the continuation bet or c-bet, the second barrel is a when you also fire the turn, and firing one last time on the river is called the third barrel.
-Whereas in full ring many tight players can win by simply waiting to flop the nuts, in 6-max the blinds come around often enough that you need to open up your game if you want to win.
+Whereas in full ring many tight players can win by simply waiting to flop the nuts, in six max the blinds come around often enough that you need to open up your game if you want to win.
 Otherwise any savvy opponent will figure out how you’re playing and refuse to pay off your big hands.

-Ever heard of the game chicken?
+Ever heard of the game of chicken?
 A game of chicken occurs when there are two or more players, and the last player to blink wins the pot.
 In poker, this means that nobody flopped huge, so it’s only about who is the last one to give up the pot.
 This scenario occurs much more often in 6-max compared to full-ring, and being the aggressor will give you a significant edge over any opponents who play fit-or-fold.
-Pots won this way increase your ‘red line’ winnings, also known as non-showdown winnings.
+Pots won this way increase your red line winnings, also known as non-showdown winnings.

 Here’s an example of c-betting and barrelling: